CloudRik/Challenge-Lab/README.md

 > **Please Read Carefully Before Running the Script:**
 >
 > 1. **Educational Purpose Only:** This script and repository are created strictly for **educational and demonstration purposes**.
-> 2. **Understand the Concepts:** It is highly recommended to read through the lab instructions first and understand what **Kubernetes in Google Cloud** actually do behind the scenes.
+> 2. **Understand the Concepts:** It is highly recommended to read through the lab instructions first and understand what actually do behind the scenes.
 > 3. **Fair Usage:** Use this script to speed up your workflow or troubleshoot errors, but make sure to learn the underlying Google Cloud concepts.

 ---